-For medical staff, the amendment to the consultant contract in Wales clarifies the relationship between NHS work, private work and fee-paying work; in that it sets out that an NHS consultant's first responsibility is to the NHS.
-Participation in private medical services or fee-paying services should not result in detriment to NHS patients or services or diminish the public resources available for the NHS.
+For medical staff, the Amendment to the Consultant Contract in Wales clarifies the relationship between NHS work, private work and fee-paying work.
+It clearly states that an NHS consultant's first responsibility is to the NHS and that participation in private medical services or fee-paying services should not result in detriment to NHS patients or services; and should not diminish the public resources available for the NHS.
+Clinicians should:

-Employees should: